digitalfabrik/integreat-cms/sphinx/troubleshooting.rst

     * Is your GitHub user a member of the `Integreat/cms <https://github.com/orgs/Integreat/teams/cms>`__ team?
     * Is your GitHub account connected with `CircleCI <https://circleci.com/vcs-authorize/>`__?

-    See :ref:`circleci-docker-images` for background information on this error.
+    See :ref:`circleci-unauthorized` for background information on this error.

 MacOS on M1